eprunier/thepieuvre-recommender/README.md

-## Change Log

-* Version 0.1.0-SNAPSHOT

 ## Copyright and License

-Copyright © 2013 Eric Prunier All rights reserved.
+Copyright © 2013 Eric Prunier.

 The use and distribution terms for this software are covered by the [Eclipse Public License 1.0] which can be found in the file